 Krungsri is a strategic subsidiary of MUFG Bank in Thailand.
-Krungsri provides a comprehensive range of banking, consumer finance, investment, asset management, and other financial products and services to retail consumers, small and medium-sized enterprises, and large corporations mainly in Thailand through 642 branches (consisting 602 banking branches, 39 automobile finance business branches and one overseas branch) and other service outlets nationwide.
-In addition, Krungsri's consolidated subsidiaries include the largest credit card issuer in Thailand with a total of 9.6 million credit card, sales finance and personal loan accounts in its portfolio, a major auto finance provider, a fast growing asset management company and a leading microfinance service provider in Thailand.
+Krungsri provides a comprehensive range of banking, consumer finance, investment, asset management, and other financial products and services to retail consumers, small and medium-sized enterprises, and large corporations mainly in Thailand through 614 branches (consisting of 575 banking branches, 40 automobile finance business branches and one overseas branch) and other service outlets nationwide.
+In addition, Krungsri's consolidated subsidiaries include the largest credit card issuer in Thailand with a market share of 15%, sales finance and personal loan accounts in its portfolio, a major auto finance provider, a fast growing asset management company and a leading microfinance service provider in Thailand.

-MUFG owns a 76.88% ownership interest in Krungsri through MUFG Bank as of March 31, 2022.
+MUFG owns a 76.88% ownership interest in Krungsri through MUFG Bank as of March 31, 2023.
 By combining Krungsri's local franchise with competitive presence in the retail and small and medium-sized enterprise banking markets in Thailand with MUFG Bank's global financial expertise, we seek to offer a wider range of high-value financial products and services to a more diverse and larger customer base.